Exercise Solutions

 print the maximum display width

 6) Find filenames ending with .log and report their sizes in human readable format.
-Use find+du combination for the first case and ls command (with appropriate shell features) for the second case.
+Use the find+du combination for the first case and the ls command (with appropriate shell features) for the second case.

 # change to the 'scripts' directory and source the 'du.sh' script